thunderrabbit/barefoot_rob/content/weekly-alignments/about.md

 ## Listen to Recent Events ##

+* Feb 11th: [Letting Go](/blog/2021/02/11/weekly-alignment-letting-go/), use your subconscious to manifest your desires (sigil magic), and enjoy a meditation allowing new things in to your life.

 * Feb 04th: [Digging In](/blog/2021/02/04/weekly-alignment-digging-in/), allow yourself to fully embody your Self.

 * Jan 28th: Two for one!  (^_^) [Healing Your Body + Expand Your Heart Vision](/blog/2021/01/28/weekly-alignment-healing-your-body-and-expand-heart-vision/) enjoy living as an infinite spirit!